uber-go/dig/README.md

 c.Resolve(&cfg) // note pointer to interface
 ```

-dig will look through the dependency graph and identify if there was a constructor
+`dig` looks through the dependency graph and identifies whether a constructor was
 registered that is able to return a type of `config.Provider`.
-It will then check
+It then checks
 if said constructor requires any dependencies (by analyzing the function parameters).
-If it does, it will recursively complete resolutions of the parameters in the graph
+If it does, `dig` recursively completes resolutions of the parameters in the graph
 until the constructor for `config.Provider` can be fully satisfied.

-If resolution is not possible, for instance one of the required dependencies has
+If resolution is not possible (for instance, if one of the required dependencies
-does not have a constructor and doesn't appear in the graph, an error will be returned.
+lacks a constructor and doesn't appear in the graph), `dig` returns an error.

 ## Benchmarks
 Benchmark_CtorInvoke-8                          	 1000000	      2137 ns/op	     304 B/op	      10 allocs/op